Ever wish you could get paid to travel while capturing the beauty in this world? Well, you can!

 Again, to make all of your adventure photographer dreams come true, you need to sustain yourself.
 In other words, you need to make an income.
-You can read my blog about how to get paid Instagram sponsorships for some ideas of pitch techniques I use for adventure photography and brand work.
+You can read my blog about how to pitch brands and how to create an influencer media kit for some ideas of pitch techniques I use for adventure photography and brand work.

 I also want to note that while I do pitch brands, I am in a place now where brands reach out to me about my adventure photography services.
 You will get there too!
 All of this comes with growth.

-How to Become an Adventure Photographer Step #7: Treat Everything You Do Like Business
+Step #7 Treat Everything You Do Like Business

 On adventure photography trips, I set goals for images and other content I want to capture to make sure I complete jobs to the best of my ability.